openucx/ucc/docs/doxygen/collectives.md

 to “dt_elem_size * count”.
 Here, the “count” represents the number of data elements.
 The "dt_elem_size" represents the size of the data element in bytes.

 + The UCC\_COLL\_TYPE\_REDUCE\_SCATTER first performs an element-wise reduction on the src buffer and then scatters the result to the dst buffer.
-The size of src buffer is “count * dt_elem_size”, where dt_elem_size is the number of bytes for the data type element and count is the number of elements of that datatype.
-Assuming the result can be divided into “n” blocks, the ith block is placed in the receive buffer of endpoint “i”.
+The "size" of src buffer is “count * dt_elem_size”, where dt_elem_size is the number of bytes for the data type element and count is the number of elements of that datatype.
+It is the user’s responsibility to ensure that data and the result are equally divisible among the participants.
+Assuming that the result is divided into “n” blocks, the ith block is placed in the receive buffer of endpoint “i”.
 Like other collectives, for this collective, the “ep” should be ordered and contiguous.

 **INPLACE**: When INPLACE is set for UCC\_COLL\_TYPE\_REDUCE\_SCATTER,